StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ```

 ---
-# Accumulating into the main RNG
+# Accumulating into main RNG

 Main RNG registers used to accumulate dot products — is this ok?